 SinterCast has enjoyed double-digit compounded annual growth rates (CAGR) since the start of high volume series production in 2003, and we expect continued double-digit CAGR in the future.
 Following the first full-year profit in 2006, SinterCast provided its first dividend for the financial year 2010.

-Environmental legislation has driven our growth for the last 20 years and it will continue to do so in the future.
-The demand for improved fuel efficiency and reduced CO2 emissions spurred the growth of diesel in the early 2000’s, providing the opportunity for SinterCast to prove its technology and to prove the benefits of CGI.
-Today, the increasing demand for engine efficiency – to meet legislation and to compete against alternative powertrain technologies – spurs engineers to develop smaller engines with higher performance and lower CO2 emissions.
-This trend in engine loading increases the need for CGI, particularly in the large pick-up and commercial vehicle sectors that represent 90% of our production.
+Environmental legislation has driven our growth over the last 20 years and it will continue to do so in the future.
+The demand for improved fuel efficiency and reduced CO2 emissions provided the opportunity for SinterCast to prove its technology and to prove the benefits of CGI.
+Since then, the increasing focus on CO2 emissions has increased engine loading, thereby increasing the need for CGI and providing long-term sustainability for our business and long-term opportunities for SinterCast to contribute to the environment.

 Commercial Vehicles: In our largest end-user market, commercial vehicles, the diesel powertrain accounts for more than 95% of global heavyduty long-haul transport.
 While batteries and fuel cells receive considerable media attention, these technologies are still in their infancy, from both the technical and the TCO (Total Cost of Ownership) perspectives.
 Many heavy-duty engines already use CGI and the industry consensus is that most engines will migrate to CGI to meet future emissions legislation.
 In the United States, the Diesel Technology Forum forecasts that the majority of heavy-duty long-haul commercial vehicles will remain diesel in 2040.
 Heavy duty commercial vehicles are our biggest growth opportunity, providing sustainable long-term revenue for our shareholders and long-term environmental contributions for society.